Alchemist-rs/Alchemist/README.md

 Currently the project is not dead.
 Being busy with my final year of CS Classes and with a job as well makes keeping up with projects really hard.
 I would love to continue this project and make it grow further when I have the time.
+I may be working on it for my engineering class but that is uncertain.
 Contributions are of course always welcome and are easy to review as I have enough time to do that itself.

 ###Inspiration